Financial Planning and Advisors: Your Ultimate Guide to Securing a Comfortable Retirement

 What Questions Should I Ask a Potential Financial Advisor?

 Ah, the interview stage!
 Ask about their experience with seniors, their fee structure, and their investment philosophy.
+Don’t forget to ask about their approach to insurance products—do they recommend specific types of insurance, such as life insurance or long-term care insurance, as part of their planning?
 It’s like dating but for your wallet.

 Do I Really Need a Financial Advisor, or Can I Go It Alone?